Chicago Schools with English Courses

 Harold Washington College

-Students looking for a more affordable option can earn their associate degree in English from Harold Washington College.
-Unlike the two other schools, this is a community college, and students can earn an associate degree in two years.
-From there, students can transfer to a 4-year university and work on their bachelor's degree.
+Students looking for a more affordable option can earn their associate's degree in English from Harold Washington College.
+Unlike the two other schools, this is a community college, and students can earn an associate's degree in two years.
+From there, students can transfer to 4-year universities to work on their bachelor's degrees.